nanocurrency/nano-docs/docs/integration-guides/key-management.md

 !!! example "Step 2: Build `block_create` request"
     Using details from the `account_info` call response, along with other information, we can create the [`block_create`](/commands/rpc-protocol#block_create) RPC request.

-    For more details on values, see [Universal Blocks specification](/protocol-design/universal-state-blocks).
+    For more details on values, see the [Blocks Specifications](/integration-guides/the-basics/#blocks-specifications) documentation.

     | Field              | Value |
     |                    |       |